LaurentInSeattle/Lyt.Quantics/README.md

 ## License
 This software is free.
 This software is proposed to you under the terms of the MIT license.
-For details, check out the LICENCSE document on this webpage.
+For details, check out the LICENSE document on this webpage.

 ## Install
-There is no installation "Wizard".
+For now there is no installation "Wizard".
 You have to build it.

 ## Build your own...
 Make changes, fix a bug...
 All you need is: